Theatre of Dionysus: Lycurgan theatre

 Lycurgus was a leading figure in Athenian politics in the mid- to late-fourth century prior to the Macedonian supremacy, and controller of the state's finances.
 In his role as epistate of the Theatre of Dionysus he was also instrumental in transforming the theatre into the stone-built structure seen today.
 There is a question of how far up the hill the stone theatron of this phase went; either all the way up to the rock of the Akropolis (the kataome) or only as far as the peripatos.
-Since the Choragic Monument of Thrasyllos of 320/319 BC required the rock face to be cut back such that it is likely that the epitheatron beyond the peripatos would have reached that point by then.

 A coin of the Hadrianic period crudely suggests a division of the theatre into two sections, but only one diazoma, or horizontal aisle, and not two if the epitheatron went past the peripatos.
 The auditorium was divided by twelve narrow stairways into thirteen wedge-shaped blocks, kerkides, two additional staircases ran inside the two southern supporting walls.
 There is a slight slope to each step, the front edge is almost 10 cm lower than the back.
 The seats were 33 cm in depth and 33 cm in height with a forward projecting lip, with seventy-eight rows in total.
 The two fronts rows, still partially preserved today, consist of Pentelic stone chairs or thrones; these were the prohedria or seats of honour.
 Originally sixty-seven in number, the surviving ones each bear the name of the priest or official who occupied it, the inscriptions are all later than the fourth century, albeit with signs of erasure, and from the Hellenistic or Roman periods.
 The central throne, which is tentatively dated to the first century BC, belonged to the priest of Dionysus.
 Towards the orchestra there is a barrier from the Roman era, then a drainage channel contemporary with the Lycurgan theatre.

 Fiechter's reconstruction of the Lycurgan theatre.
 View from the north.

 The skene of this phase was built back-to-back with the earlier long hall or stoa, the breccia foundations of which remain.
 It is evident that the new skene building consisted of a long chamber from which projected at either end northward two rectangular paraskenia.
 Whether there was also a distinct proskenion in the Lycurgan theatre is a subject of controversy, despite literary testimonia from the period there is no firm agreement where or of what form this took.
 This era is that of the new comedy of Menander and late tragedy of which it is sometimes supposed that the chorus disappeared from productions.
 It is further hypothesised that the decline in the use of the orchestra would imply, or permit, a raised stage where all the action would take place.